evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_3wt/_index.md

 ## Performance

 The Chevrolet Silverado EV 3WT delivers a solid performance with a maximum power of 375 kW (510 hp / 503 bhp) and a total torque of 834 Nm (615 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 4.5 seconds and reaches a top speed of 170 km/h (106 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 4.5 seconds and reaches a top speed of 170 km/h (106 mph), making it competitive within its class.

 ## Battery, Range, and Charging